MEHColeman/shoreditch/docs/seed.md

 against agreed criteria — see `docs/acceptance.md` — and await a version bump.
 Consumed by `MEHColeman/blog` from a git source.

-**The demo has no working public URL.** Pages is enabled with GitHub Actions as the source and the workflow deploys green, but the custom domain `shoreditch.mehcoleman.com` is set in repo settings with no DNS record — and setting it also makes GitHub 301 the `mehcoleman.github.io/shoreditch/` URL to that non-resolving name.
-One DNSimple CNAME fixes both.
-See `docs/TODO.md`.
+The demo is live at **<https://shoreditch.mehcoleman.com/>** — Pages with GitHub Actions as the source, HTTPS enforced, deployed on every push to master.

-Outstanding besides DNS: **not published to RubyGems** (deliberately — waiting on sign-off).
+Outstanding: **not published to RubyGems** (deliberately — waiting on sign-off).

 ## Traps worth knowing